19mukul11/cricheroes_assignment/README.md

             cd client
             npm install   (This will install all the packages and dependencies for the client project) npm run dev  (This will start the frontend module on this path:   http://localhost:5173  )

+    Type http://localhost:5173 in browser, and you will be able to see the project home screen.

+    Please feel free to connect with me on mukulmahajan2000@gmail.com in case of any issues.